Unique Kilimanjaro Bird Watching and Wildlife Tour

-A 13- days Kilimanjaro wildlife tour not only for bird enthusiasts but also for those who love amazing landscapes within the background and a large variety of mammals.
+A 13- days unique Kilimanjaro bird watching and wildlife not only for bird enthusiasts but also for those who love amazing landscapes within the background and a large variety of mammals.
+The tour will be tailor-made according to the groups interests.

 We will adjust the Kilimanjaro wildlife tour to groups wishing to see more mammals than birds but we won’t mix with birders unless specifically requested.
 Birders can be accompanied by a professional Kenyan birder or do self-identification or go with Lorenzo Barelli for bird photography.